To talk about actions that took place in the past we can use both El Pretérito Imperfecto and El Pretérito Indefinido.

 Susana trabajaba muy duro.Susana worked very hard.

 Susana trabajó muy duro.Susana worked very hard.

-Trabajó = we can see Susana when she finished her work.
+Trabajó = we see Susana when she has finished her work.

 Los chicos corrían por los pasillos haciendo ruido.The boys ran along the corridors making noise.